Krivetka/rsschool-cv/cv.md

 ## E-mail: dfyreybr@gmail.com
 ## +375 (29) 513-23-02
 ### Links to social networks: [VK](https://vk.com/ivan.kuleshov19) [Git](https://github.com/Krivetka)
->Measuring programming progress by lines of code is like measuring aircraft building progress by weight.
+>Measuring the productivity of a programmer by counting lines of code is the same as evaluating the construction of an airplane by its weight.
 #### Strengths:
 * Creative abilities
 * Logical thinking